borkopp/tweeter/README.md

 # Tweeter - Full-Stack Twitter Alternative

 ## Overview
 Tweeter is a simple, full-stack Twitter alternative with authentication, developed by Borko Petrevski (IN).
-This project demonstrates a modern web application architecture using Vue.js for the frontend and Node.js for the backend, with PostgreSQL as the database.

 ## Project Documentation
 For detailed project documentation and architecture overview, visit: